ktroyan/visualreasoning/README.md

 This will create experiment datasets at the leaf folders of the folder ```/final_datasets``` created in the respective data environment folder.

 The model experiments can now be run using those datasets.
-See the section [Scripts](#scripts)
+See the section [Scripts](#scripts).

 ---
 #### Data